Taskforce one year on report: press release

 The continuing decline in funding for stop smoking services poses considerable problems for the future lung health of people living in England as smoking costs society more than £11bn a year.
 Of this, an estimated £2.5bn falls directly on the NHS.

-Rachael Hodges, senior policy officer at the British Lung Foundation, one of the members of the Taskforce for Lung Health said: "Being able to showcase the reality of the cuts to smoking services in this way will hopefully bring home the message that investment in services, public health campaigns and access to stop smoking medication could have a very real effect on the lung health of thousands – if not millions – of people.
+Rachael Hodges, senior policy officer at Asthma + Lung UK, one of the members of the Taskforce for Lung Health said: "Being able to showcase the reality of the cuts to smoking services in this way will hopefully bring home the message that investment in services, public health campaigns and access to stop smoking medication could have a very real effect on the lung health of thousands – if not millions – of people.